hajimehoshi/ebiten/CONTRIBUTING.md

 There are some rules for Ebiten contribution.

-## Creating an issue in the GitHub issue
+## Filing an issue in the GitHub issue

-Create an issue in the GitHub issues, if you find an issue or have a feature request but this is not filed.
+File an issue in the GitHub issues, if you find a problem or have a feature request but this is not filed.

 Except for very trivial fixes like fixing misspelling, it is a must to have an issue.